- Getting To Know Students

-LD Online (ldonline.com).
+LD Online (ldonline.org).
 The site provides up-to-date information and advice about learning disabilities and ADHD and features hundreds of helpful articles, multimedia, monthly columns by noted experts, a comprehensive resource guide, active forums, and a referral directory of professionals, schools, and products.

 Learning Disabilities Association of America (LDA) (ldaamerica.org).
 LDA provides a forum for questions on learning disabilities, new technology, and approaches for supporting individuals with learning disabilities.

 Made for Good Purpose: What Every Parent Needs to Know to Help Their Adolescent with Asperger’s, High Functioning Autism or a Learning Difference Become an Independent Adult, McManmon, Michael.

 Making the transition from high school to college for students with disabilities (ncld.org/archives/action-center/what-we-ve-done/life-with-ld-navigating-the-transition-to-college).
 Identifies key pre-college components for students with learning and attention issues.

 Wrightslaw (wrightslaw.com).
 Provides accurate, reliable information about special education law, education law, and advocacy for children with disabilities.

 African American Student’s Guide to College Success, Brooks, F. Erik and Starks, Glenn L.

 Black Excel: The College Help Network (blackexcel.org/).
 Helps African American students and families navigate the college admission process.